-I am interested in how learning algorithms can enable machines to acquire general notions of intelligence, allowing them to autonomously learn a variety of complex sensorimotor skills in real-world settings.
-This includes learning deep representations for representing complex skills from raw sensory inputs, enabling machines to learn on their own, without human supervision, and allowing systems to build upon what they've learned previously to acquire new capabilities with small amounts of experience.
+I am interested in how learning algorithms can enable machines to acquire greater and more general notions of intelligence, allowing them to autonomously learn a variety of complex sensorimotor skills in real-world settings.
+This includes learning deep representations for representing complex skills from raw sensory inputs, enabling machines to learn through interaction without human supervision, and allowing systems to build upon what they've learned previously to acquire new capabilities with small amounts of experience.

 We wrote a blog post describing our latest work on learning a single model from unsupervised interaction that can be used to accomplish many different tasks.
 Our approach enables robots to use visual foresight to plan to achieve goals.

 My colleagues and I have released the robotic grasping and pushing data used in Levine et al. '16 (ISER) and Finn et al. '16 (NIPS): Google Brain Robotics Data.

 Recent Talk (October 2018)